notionparallax/blog/_diary-entries/2016-07-05-the-work-of-science-fiction.md

 <cite>me</cite>, just now
 </figcaption>
 </figure>

+[^schools]: Maybe it could be taught outside English classes under a different banner.

 [^6]: This opens up a realm of SF physics.
 Certain minds are more easily moved (less inertia), but different minds would be moved by different amounts.
 Stories would have different abilities to move minds per page, perhaps this could be thought of as power?
 And so on.